 Where can you enroll in a Medicare Advantage plan?

 Medicare Advantage plans are offered by private insurance companies and approved by the Centers for Medicare & Medicaid Services (CMS).
-You can enroll in a plan through a concierge enrollment service (like this one through Kasasa Care, made possible by a partnership with KindHealth) to get tailor-made Medicare recommendations and all your coverage questions answered — free of charge!
+You can enroll in a plan through a concierge enrollment service to get tailor-made Medicare recommendations and all your coverage questions answered — free of charge!
 But before you enroll in Medicare Advantage, you must have Medicare Parts A and B and live within the service area of your Medicare Advantage plan.
 What’s a service area?
 It’s essentially your geographic location.
 Your Medicare Advantage plan’s doctor network will primarily be close to where you live.
 (Yay for not having to drive too far!)

 What are the extra benefits that come with a Medicare Advantage plan?

 Generally speaking, many Medicare Advantage plans offer the convenience of all-in-one healthcare under one simple plan.
 Things like prescription drugs, dental care, routine vision care, and routine hearing services are typically covered in most Medicare Advantage plans.
 Long gone are the days that your vision and dental care are separate from your health insurance!

 This holistic approach is unique to Medicare Advantage, and it's why 37.5% of all Medicare enrollees choose a Medicare Advantage plan — with that number expected to grow annually.